 Forest Lake in CLFLWD (drains to Sunrise River)

-Priority tiers were developed by LSC Planning Team members and submitted to the Policy Committee in the work plan.
-The Policy Committee approved the work plan containing this tier structure on January 25, 2021.
+Priority tiers were developed by LSC Planning Team members and submitted to the Policy Committee in the FY21 grant work plan.
+The Policy Committee approved the grant work plan containing this tier structure on January 25, 2021.

-Projects may also occur at other priority waters as identified in Table 5-2 and Table 5-3 of the LSC CWMP.
-The project ranking subcommittee will also consider CWMP Figure 5-1 Vulnerable Groundwater in Agricultural Areas when evaluating potential projects.

 CWMP Reference: Page 61

 Activity Description: Provide cost-share/incentives for installing or implementing structural agricultural best management practices (e.g., feedlot improvements, buffers, WASCOBs, diversions, lined waterways, grade stabilization structures, vegetative swales, livestock water management, etc.).
 Project partners will check BWSR eligibility requirements and consult the BWSR Board Conservationist to ensure projects are eligible.
 NRCS or other BWSR accepted standards will be followed for all practices installed.
 For feedlot improvement projects, the project partner will complete the BWSR supplemental feedlot worksheet to ensure compliance with BWSR policy for using CWF funds for feedlot improvements.
 Projects to be chosen through targeting and prioritization process described in Section VII.B and Appendix C of the CWMP.